Science Program & Faculty

 The goal of Chemistry II is to offer students the opportunity for further study in Chemistry, beyond what is typically covered in the first-year course.
 Students in this class will explore topics from both a mathematical and a theoretical approach.
 Students will have multiple opportunities to perform experiments and will learn how to produce a comprehensive laboratory report.

-Prerequisites: Completion of Chemistry or Accelerated Chemistry and Advanced Algebra 2.
+Prerequisites: Completion of Chemistry or Accelerated Chemistry and Algebra 2B.
 It is recommended that students are comfortable with numerical calculations.
+This course is open to seniors and juniors by permission of the department.